opendatacube/datacube-core/docs/data-access-analysis/index.rst

 - `Digital Earth Australia Sandbox`_
 - `Digital Earth Africa Sandbox`_

+Alternatively, you can also use the `Cube In a Box`_ to setup an Open Data Cube instance locally using Docker.
+This instance can be configured to index a selection Sentinel-2 level 2 data.

 .. _`Digital Earth Australia Sandbox`: https://www.dea.ga.gov.au/developers/sandbox
 .. _`Digital Earth Africa Sandbox`: https://sandbox.digitalearth.africa/
+.. _`Cube In a Box`: https://github.com/opendatacube/cube-in-a-box

 .. toctree::